decentraland/documentation/content/creator/sdk7/architecture/entities-components.md

 }
 ```

-All the entities added via the Visual Editor have a `Name` component, you can iterate over all of them like this:
+All the entities added via the Scene Editor UI have a `Name` component, you can iterate over all of them like this:

 ```ts
 function main() {